Women’s panel issues notice to Indian Bank over its rule to hire pregnant employees

 “A woman candidate, who as a result of tests, is found to be pregnant of 12 weeks’ standing or over, should be declared temporarily unfit until the confinement is over,” the circular had said.
 “The candidate should be re-examined for a fitness certificate six weeks after the date of labour, subject to the production of medical certificate of fitness from a registered medical practitioner.”

-The policy was condemned by the All India Democratic Women’s Association, which had also written to Finance Minister Nirmal Sitharaman.
+The policy was condemned by the All India Democratic Women’s Association, which had also written to Finance Minister Nirmala Sitharaman.

 On June 17, the Indian Bank said that it gives paramount importance to the care and empowerment of women employees, which according to the lender are 29% of its workforce.